SAML

 Non-default Configuration

-The Easy Default Flow section above, gives you an overview of the default settings.
+The Easy Default Flow section above gives you an overview of the default settings.
 If you have requirements to deviate from these defaults, for example, to enable Force Authentication, change encryption settings from the default, or support multiple Identity Providers (IdPs), Non-default configuration setup offers advanced options for your SAML integration needs.
 With these features, you can customize the SAML configuration to meet your specific requirements.

 In this configuration, you have several options to customize the Identity Provider (IdP) settings.
 Firstly, you can configure the IdP using constants.
-Additionally, the SAML module supports further customization of the IdP configuration through the implementation of a custom microflow called Custom_Create_IdPConfiguration.
-To do this, create a new object in the Custom_Create_IdPConfiguration microflow and add your own custom values in it.
-Dep_IdPConfiguration.return microflow returns a list of configured IdPs, which the SAML module then uses to generate the necessary SSO configurations for multiple IdPs.
+Additionally, the SAML module supports further customization of the IdP configuration.
+From version 4.2.0 onward, you can define your custom microflow name in the IdPConfiguration_MicroflowName constant.
+The custom microflow must return a list of configured IdPs (Dep_IdPConfiguration.return), which the SAML module then uses to generate the necessary SSO configurations for multiple IdPs.
+The default value of the IdPConfiguration_MicroflowName constant is SAML.Default_CreateIDPConfiguration.

-In this configuration, users have the flexibility to introduce your own constants by creating custom IdP configurations.
+In this configuration, users have the flexibility to introduce their own constants by creating custom IdP configurations.
 To enable this configuration, you need the IdP metadata obtained by creating an SSO app in the IdP without complete dependency on SP metadata.

 Follow the steps mentioned in the Easy Default Flow with an additional custom configuration in Studio Pro.
 After setting the eight mandatory constants, proceed with the custom configuration.

-This module uses non-persistence entity names starting with Dep_
+This module uses non-persistence entity names starting with Dep_.

-Following entities are used to create IdP configurations:
+The following entities are used to create IdP configurations:

 • Dep_IdPConfiguration: IdP details